kakolla/kakolla/public/posts/building-a-compiler.md

 The only important stuff is the "mov w0, #3" part.
 This is saying to load the value 3 into `w0`, which is the return value of the main function.
 And then we return from the function with 'ret'.

-What we can first try to do is make our compiler take an integer as an input, and output this really straight-forward Assembly code for the CPU.
+What we can first try to do is make our compiler (which is basically a code generator for now) take an integer as an input, and output this really straight-forward Assembly code for the CPU.
 ```cpp
 // imports
 std::string c_entry(int x) {